ComputingTheGraphics/ComputingTheGraphics.github.io/README.md

 # So You Want to Learn Computer Graphics?

-*Your how-to guide for math/algorithmic knowledge and hot topics in graphics, gaming, vr, animation, and more!*
+*Your how-to guide of algorithmic knowledge for hot topics in graphics, gaming, vr, animation, and more!*

 Have comments, feedback, your own article, and/or topic ideas?
 Checkout the [contributions page](posts/Overview/contributions.md)!